The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality relates tiles, tilings, and dissections

 We now verify the second statement.
 Let $j =\pi^{-1}(n-1)$.
 Then we have that $\iinc(\pi) = (a_1,a_2,\dots, a_{j-1}, n, a_{j+1},\dots,a_{n-1},n-1)$, and $\widehat{\iinc(\pi)} = (n-1, a_1, a_2,\dots, a_{j-1}, n, a_{j+1},\dots, a_{n-1}).$ Meanwhile $\hat{\pi} = (a_{n-1},a_1, a_2,\dots, a_{n-2})$.
 Then it is straightforward to verify that $\Iinc(\hat{\pi})$ is exactly the permutation $\widehat{\iinc(\pi)} = (n-1, a_1, a_2,\dots, a_{j-1}, n, a_{j+1},\dots, a_{n-1}),$ as desired. \end{proof}

-\begin{proposition} Suppose that $S_{\pi} \subset Gr^+_{k+1,n}$ is an $(n-1)$-dimensional cell on which the moment map $\mu$ is injective.
-Then $S_{\hat{\pi}} \subset Gr^+_{k,n}$ is a $2k$-dimensional cell on which the $\widetilde{Z}$-map is injective; in particular, $S_{\hat{\pi}}$ is a generalized triangle. \end{proposition} \begin{proof} By \cref{prop:homeo2}, the fact that $\mu$ is injective implies that a (any) reduced plabic graph $G$ representing $S_{\pi}$ must be a (planar) tree.
-But then by \cref{thm:dishyper} (see \cref{fig:hyp}), $G$ has a black or white vertex which is incident to two adjacent boundary vertices $i$ and $i+1$ (modulo $n$), and hence appears in some triangulation of the hypersimplex (and specifically on the right-hand side of \cref{fig:hyp}).
+We now see that T-duality relates positroid tiles of the hypersimplex and the amplituhedron. \begin{proposition} Suppose the positroid polytope $\Gamma_{\pi}$ is a positroid tile of the hypersimplex $\Delta_{k+1,n}$.
+Then the T-dual Grasstope $Z_{\hat{\pi}}$ is a positroid tile of the amplituhedron $\mathcal{A}_{n,k,2}(Z)$ for all $Z \in \Mat^{>0}_{n,k+2}$. \end{proposition} \begin{proof} By \cref{prop:homeo2}, the fact that $\mu$ is injective implies that a (any) reduced plabic graph $G$ representing $S_{\pi}$ must be a (planar) tree.
+But then by \cref{thm:dishyper} (see \cref{fig:hyp}), $G$ has a black or white vertex which is incident to two adjacent boundary vertices $i$ and $i+1$ (modulo $n$), and hence appears in some tiling of the hypersimplex (and specifically on the right-hand side of \cref{fig:hyp}).